 = Gross domestic product

 GDP is typically measured on a trend line, to plot changes in a country’s GDP over time.
-The most common measurement reported from this trend line is quarterly changes in GDP.
+The most common measurement reported from this trend line is quarterly changes in GDP, though the changes can also be calculated on an annual basis.
 GDP is also measured on a per capita basis, to determine the average GDP per person; doing so eliminates the effect of highly populous countries that report high aggregate GDP, but which have low GDP on a per-person basis.